 How does my age affect my earnings-related daily allowance?

 There are several exceptions related to earnings-related daily allowance that mainly apply to persons aged 58 and over.
+Some exceptions have already been removed from the unemployment security law, but they are still applied in certain situations.

 Maximum earnings-related daily allowance payment period